dtaht/blog-cerowrt/content/post/dql_on_wifi_2.md

 +++

 This is the 3rd part of a series exploring how to go about adding fq_codel to wifi.
-This is the
-[fq_codel_on_wifi v3 patchset](https://lists.bufferbloat.net/pipermail/codel/2016-April/002165.html),
-exploring the interactions between DQL, FQ, and FQ_CODEL on the [ath10k wifi driver](/tags/ath10k).
+This is the now obsolete [fq_codel_on_wifi v3 patchset](https://lists.bufferbloat.net/pipermail/codel/2016-April/002165.html), exploring the interactions between DQL, FQ, and FQ_CODEL on the [ath10k wifi driver](/tags/ath10k).